Skip to content

 The best-known mechanism is the physiological one.
 Evening light exposure, particularly in the short-wavelength blue range that smartphone screens emit, suppresses melatonin secretion, delays the circadian phase, and pushes sleep onset later.
 Anne-Marie Chang and colleagues at Harvard Medical School demonstrated this directly in a widely cited 2015 study published in PNAS.
 Healthy adults reading from an iPad for four hours before bed, compared with reading a printed book, showed significantly reduced evening melatonin, longer sleep latency, reduced REM sleep, and next-morning alertness deficits that persisted hours into the following day (Chang, Aeschbach, Duffy, & Czeisler, 2015).

 The second mechanism is behavioural rather than physiological.
 Phones in the bedroom extend the window in which the mind is engaged with external input.
-A 2016 PLoS ONE study by Christensen and colleagues at UCSF, using objective phone-logging, found significant associations between higher evening smartphone screen time and reduced sleep quality, longer sleep latency, and worse sleep efficiency in a large adult sample (Christensen et al., 2016).
+A 2016 PLoS ONE study by Christensen and colleagues at UCSF, using objective phone-logging, found significant associations between higher evening smartphone screen time and reduced sleep quality, longer sleep latency, and worse sleep efficiency in the subset of adult phone users who completed the sleep survey within the broader sensing study (Christensen et al., 2016).

 Lauren Hale and Stanford Guan, at Stony Brook, published a systematic review in Sleep Medicine Reviews covering 67 studies of screen time and sleep in school-aged children and adolescents.
 90% of the reviewed studies reported adverse associations between screen use and at least one sleep outcome, most commonly later bedtimes, shorter sleep duration, and poorer sleep quality (Hale & Guan, 2015).